magento/merchdocs/src/sales/shipments-create.md

 1. Enter the tracking **Number**.

-    Tracking the shipment is an important point in management.
-To track the location of any shipment open the required shipment in edit mode and click **Track this shipment**.
+    To track the location of any shipment, open the required shipment in edit mode and click **Track this shipment**.

     ![]({% link images/images/tracking-information.png %}){: .zoom}
   _Shipping and Tracking Information_